synzen/MonitoRSS/README.md

 [`rssfilterremove`]: Remove filters for specific categories.

-[`rsstest`]: Print out the typical properties of the RSS feed and its filter status on whether it passed (if filters exist), along with a randomly chosen feed of any age - in the defined message/embed format in config.json.
+[`rsstest`]: Print out the properties for that specific RSS feed and its filter status on whether it passed (if filters exist), along with a randomly chosen feed of any age - in the defined message/embed format in config.json.
 This was to ease the pains of having to wait for an RSS feed to come just to see how it would look once you designed it in the config.

 This is especially useful when you want to add the feed's title and/or description, but you don't know if they'll turn out undefined.
 However, if the message is too long (that is, over the 2000 character limit), it will not send.